georgeandr/georgeandr/README.md

 # 💫 About Me:
 🧑‍💻 About Georgios Andronikidis

-Georgios is a passionate Machine Learning Engineer and researcher with a focus on driving technological advancements.
+George is a passionate Machine Learning Engineer and researcher with a focus on driving technological advancements.
 Here's a glimpse into the technologies and tools he's experienced with and currently exploring:

 💻 Programming & Tools
 * 🐍 Python (Pandas, Scikit-learn, TensorFlow, FastAPI, Firebase_Admin)